By J. L. Starkey

 Born in Plzeň, West Bohemia (now a part of the Czech Republic), around 1850, John immigrated to the United States as a child and entered the barbering profession in the 1860s .

 Most people wouldn’t put Sidney on a list of “places to get the heck out of,” but it probably should be in the number one slot.
-The “Wicked Burgh” had a reputation that rivaled Tombstone, Dodge City, and Deadwood for its lawlessness .
-In the 1870s, Sidney issued an astounding 85 liquor licenses among its 1000 residents, and was home to 80 saloons, a variety of gaming establishments, and an abundance of brothels .
-According to one editorial:
+The “Wicked Burgh” had a reputation that rivaled the lawlessness of Tombstone, Dodge City, and Deadwood .
+In the 1870s, Sidney (population 1000) issued an astounding 85 liquor licenses and was home to 80 saloons and an abundance of brothels and gaming establishments .

 “If there is any place that deserves the adjective ‘God-forsaken’ before it, that place is Sidney.
 Years ago…honesty and morality joined hands and left here.”– The Nebraska State Journal, 11 August 1877

 There was also the matter of the Queen of the Wild Ladies, the subpoena, and the court date.
-Yes, the Count would have to stick around Sinful Sidney for just a while longer.
+Indeed, the Count would have to stick around Sinful Sidney for just a while longer.

 In hindsight, J. C. left town just in time.